opentoonz/opentoonz_docs/source/applying_special_fx.rst

 You can also add a Wave distortion on the multi linear gradient: the Amplitude sets the intensity of the distortion; the Frequency sets the number of waves creating the distortion; the Phase shifts the distorting waves.

-.. note:: The period can also be set by using a gadget with two handles at the ends in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  )
+.. note:: The period can also be set by using a gadget with two handles at the ends in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  )

 .. _multi_radial_gradient: